HasnSobhy/IPcheckER/README.md

    cd IPcheckER
    pip install -r requirements.txt

-2. ## Note:
+2. ### prerequisites

-To perform the scanning process, it is necessary to adhere to the following formal instructions:
+   #### You must add API key for (Virustotal - IBM Xforce - AbuseIPdb - AlienVault) in the code.

-    a- Ensure that you have the "ips.txt" file available in the current directory.
-If the file does not exist, create it in the current directory.
+   #### Ensure that you have the "ips.txt" file available in the current directory.
+If the file does not exist, create it in the current directory and add all IPs which will be scanned.

-    b- Open the "ips.txt" file using a text editor of your choice.

-    c- Add all the IP addresses that you want to scan into the "ips.txt" file.
-Each IP address should be listed on a separate line.

-    d- Save and close the "ips.txt" file after adding all the IP addresses.

-  By following these instructions, you will have the "ips.txt" file in the current directory, containing all the IP addresses that need to be scanned.

 ## Usage

-  You must add ips.txt in the currunt directory and add all IPs in it for scanning it python IPchecER.py
+ ### python IPcheckER.py

 ## Contributing